The Apple-1 Registry

 Go to previous entry #76 - Go to next entry #78

 Note: This is the 77th entry in the list and not the 77th Apple-1 produced.
-The Apple-1 does not have a serial number.
+The Apple-1 does not have a regular serial number.
+Only some Apple-1 got a handwritten serial number.

 '0074' Apple-1 - number 77 in the Registry